NickNaso/hertzy/README.md

 This package brings Hertzy functionalities to **browsers**.

-**N.B.** If you are interested in using Hertzy in a **Node.js** environment or you want to take a look to the Hertzy documentation, you can refer to this [package](https://github.com/NickNaso/hertzy).
+**N.B.** If you are interested in using Hertzy in a *Node.js* environment or you want to take a look at the Hertzy documentation, please refer to this [package](https://github.com/NickNaso/hertzy).

 ## How to

-This package provides two ways to import Hertzy client side:
+You have two ways to import Hertzy client side:

 - using the **esm** build;
 - using the **umd** build;